kzvonarek/Flappy-Clone/README.md

-# KwappyClone
+# CwappyClone
-"Kwappy Bird" a remake of Flappy Bird, done to learn Unity again.
+"Cwappy Bird" a remake of Flappy Bird, done to learn Unity again.